uku/Unblock-Youku/README.md

 ## Development

-Update URL and server configs under the folder `src/configs/`.
+Update URLs and server configs under the folder `configs/`.

 Run `npm ci` to install dependencies exactly as they are listed in the package-lock.json file.

 Run `npm run lint` to check the coding style of all source code.

 Run `npm run test` to create a zip file for uploading to Chrome Web Store and run tests against it.

+Change `headerless` in `jest-puppeteer.config.js` to `false` to see the browser UI while the tests are running.